m-j-andr/PIC-1-Demo/docs/2-Desmos/2-hmm.md

-  When discussing science, rather than saying "the model (or theory) that fits the data most closely out of the models (and theories) currently available" people frequently say "correct model (or theory)" instead.
+  When discussing science, rather than saying "the model (or theory) that fits the data most closely out of the models (and theories) currently available" people frequently say "the correct model (or theory)" instead.
-  They are often wrong to say this because in most scenarios, it is possible for new models (or theories) to appear that fit the data of the world even more precisely.
+  They are often wrong to say this because in most scenarios, it is possible for new models (or theories) to appear that fit the data of the world even more accurately.

   For example,
   [Newton's theory of gravity](https://en.wikipedia.org/wiki/Newton%27s_law_of_universal_gravitation){:target="_blank"}